x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/automatically-answer-and-route-calls/create-menu-navigation.md

 localization_priority: Normal
 description: You can use the New menu navigation entry page to create single or multiple key mappings for business or non-business hours main menu prompts for auto attendants.
 You can define the action that will be performed when a key on the telephone keypad is pressed, for example, transferring the call to an extension number or another auto attendant. ms.topic: article
-author: tonysmit
+author: chrisda
 f1_keywords:
 - Microsoft.Exchange.Management.SnapIn.Esm.OrganizationConfiguration.UnifiedMessaging.AutoAttendantKeyMappingControl
-ms.author: tonysmit
+ms.author: chrisda
 ms.assetid: 3cfc9a01-0a61-4d15-9561-621568dc30d9
 ms.date: 11/17/2014
+ms.reviewer:
 title: Create menu navigation
 ms.collection: exchange-online
 ms.audience: ITPro
 ms.service: exchange-online
-manager: scotv
+manager: dansimp

 ---